What You Need to Know About Your 2020 Stimulus Check

 In response to the challenges presented by Coronavirus (COVID-19), the government is taking several actions to bolster the economy, such as offering expanded unemployment, student loan relief, sending stimulus checks and more.

-This relief will be taking many shapes over the coming months, such as:
+This relief takes many shapes, such as:

 - Widespread stimulus legislation, including efforts such as stimulus checks, mortgage relief for those adversely impacted by the economic slowdown, student loan interest relief, and more.